 With the CP734H, you don’t have to buy a fancy-schmancy, over $500 best air compressor for impact wrench.
 I hooked up this pneumatic tool to my 3-year-old Senco PC1131 Compressor and it was all good.
 Here’s a photo of that compressor.

 Using this relatively inexpensive compressor, I was able to utilize the CP734H air impact wrench for breaking loose stiff suspension bolts, lug nuts, lag screws, and things like that.
 This well made impact wrench can help you unfasten and fasten stuff without much trouble.

-I think it’s very pleasing to find a relatively low-priced air powered impact wrench that’s capable of putting out a respectable maximum torque of 425 ft. /lbs with relatively low air requirement.
+I think it’s very pleasing to find a relatively low-priced air-powered impact wrench that’s capable of putting out a respectable maximum torque of 425 ft. /lbs with relatively low air requirements.
 Normally you’d have to pay quite a lot of money for this sort of wrench.

 CP734H features a total of 4 power settings and goes full power in reverse.
 The dial for the settings is situated at the back of the tool and you can adjust on the fly.
 In terms of weight, I believe the Chicago Pneumatic CP734H at 5.8 Pounds, is a tad bit on the heavy side.

 It’s not heavy to the point that it’s too taxing on the hand because the tool has a pretty good balance.
 But it’s still heavier than other advanced air impact wrenches like say, Ingersoll-Rand’s 2135TiMAX model.

 All in all, CP734H is a very decent pneumatic tool.
 I like it a lot.
 I’m just a little furious that I didn’t nab one from Amazon as the CP734H price on that website is much cheaper compared to the retail store near my place.
 And let’s not forget the free shipping as well.
 What a bummer.